smdaa/smdaa.github.io/src/random-blogs/building-an-autograd-library-from-scratch-in-c-for-simple-neural-networks/main.md

   <img width=300 src="neuron-network.png">
 </p>

 Neural networks learn by adjusting the weights \\(w_i\\) and bias \\(b\\) of each neuron to minimize the error in their predictions.
-This is done via [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent), where the network computes the gradient of the error with respect to each weight and bias, and then updates them in the direction that reduces the error.
+This is done via [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent), where the network computes the gradient of the error for each weight and bias and then updates them in the direction that reduces the error.

 ## Derivative Calculation: Symbolic, Numerical and Automatic Differentiation
-Computing gradients is necessary for a neural network to learn, There are 3 fundamental ways to calculate derivatives:
+There are three fundamental ways to calculate derivatives:

 * **Symbolic differentiation**: It involves finding the exact derivative of a function using algebraic rules.
 If the function has a known mathematical expression, we can compute its derivative symbolically.
 For example for \\(f(x) = x^2\\) the derivative is \\(f'(x) = 2x\\).
-This method can lead to unwieldy expressions.
+This method can lead to unwieldy expressions, especially for functions involving products, quotients, or compositions of multiple functions.

-* **Numerical differentiation**: This method uses finite differences to approximate the derivative of a function, a common practice in fields like aerospace engineering and fluid dynamics. \\(f'(x) = \frac{f(x+h) - f(x)}{h}\\).
-However this method is not suited for neural networks since  there are a large number of derivatives to be performed in a neural network, and with automatic differentiation we can do better in term of performance.
+* **Numerical differentiation**: These methods estimate the derivative by using values of the function at specific points.
+A common finite difference formula for the first derivative is given by \\(f'(x) = \frac{f(x+h) - f(x)}{h}\\), \\(h\\) is a small step size.
+However, finite difference methods are not well-suited for neural networks mainly for efficiency reasons: neural networks typically involve a large number of parameters (weights and biases).
+Calculating the gradient for each parameter using finite differences would require evaluating the function multiple times, leading to a significant computational overhead.

 * **Automatic differentiation**: Automatic differentiation works by breaking down a function into basic mathematical components and creating a graph.
 In this graph, the nodes represent variables and operations, while the edges connect each operation to its input variables.